-Confirm Hilbert Sine Wave turns with non-correlated indicators
+Confirm Better Sine Wave Indicator turns with non-correlated indicators

 A key skill when trading with the Hilbert Sine Wave is determining whether a cyclical turning point is valid or not.
 That is, will price “respect” the support or resistance level, or “overshoot” and turn into a trend move instead?